 Having food stuck in the throat can be uncomfortable and scary.
 However, being able to recognize the signs of choking and knowing what to do in an emergency can help save a person’s life.

-The process of swallowing food involves a number of involuntary muscle movements.
-Most of the time, these muscle movements prevent food from becoming stuck in the throat.
+The process of swallowing food involves a number of

 First, the tongue pushes food to the back of the throat.
 This is where the openings of the esophagus (food pipe) and windpipe are located.
 As a person swallows, a flap of cartilage called the epiglottis closes off the windpipe.
 This temporarily stops breathing and prevents food from entering the airways.